Waynman Dixon

 Waynman Dixon (1844–1930) was a British engineer, known for his work on the Great Pyramid of Giza and for discovering the only Egyptian artefacts to be found inside that pyramid.

 The three objects found in the Great Pyramid of Giza, the so-called "Dixon Relics", are tools: a small dolerite ball, a copper hook (both now in the British Museum in London), and a fragment of cedar wood in the Marischal Museum, Aberdeen.
+These relics were mostly forgotten after their discovery.
 He also discovered two shafts out from the Queen's Chamber of the Great Pyramid, similar to those that connect the King's Chamber to the outside wall of the pyramid, although these don't extend all the way.

 Outside of his interest in Egypt, he worked as a manager of Sir Raylton Dixon & Co, a Cleveland-based shipbuilding company, alongside his brothers in Middlesbrough: he retired from the board of the company in 1917.
 He also served as an honorary consul of Japan in later life.
 One brother, John Dixon (1835–1891), designed the cylinder that transported Cleopatra's Needle from Egypt to London, and Waynman himself was tasked with building it around the obelisk.
 The other brother, Sir Raylton Dixon, was also an engineer and shipbuilder, and served as Mayor of Middlesbrough.

+Discoveries within Khufu's Pyramid

+While excavating within Khufu's pyramid in 1872, Dixon's team found two symmetrical, sealed shafts within the second chamber of the pyramid.
+This venture in the second chamber was based on Dixon's speculation that there would be shafts there similar to the ones already discovered in the first chamber.
+However, these shafts were sealed from their inside, leading Dixon to conclude that they could not have served a practical purpose in construction.
+Dixon hired a man to pierce the seals with a chisel, and in both, the man lost his chisel in the shaft.

+In 1872, Dixon discovered a casing (exterior) stone while the Egyptian government was removing detached rubble for road work.
+It was the most complete specimen of a casing stone that had been found up to that point.
+It was identified as a stone from Khufu's pyramid due to its ascending angle very closely matching that of the pyramid.

+In 1879, Dixon took measurements of the sarcophagus in the King's chamber which revealed that some of its material had broken off since it was last measured in 1865.